Elections have consequences. The first step to making sure your voice is heard is to register to vote.

 - be a resident of the county where you submit the application;

-- be at least 18 years old on Election Day;
+- be at least 17 years and 10 months old, and you are 18 years of age on Election Day;

 - not be a convicted felon (you may be eligible to vote if you have completed your sentence, probation, and parole); and